JeffreySarnoff/RollingFunctions.jl/docs/src/use/rolling_examples.md

  14
 ```

-Generally, with data that has r rows using a window_span of s results in r - s + 1 rows of values.
+Generally, with data that has r rows using a span of s results in r - s + 1 rows of values.

 ### To get back a result with the same number of rows as your data